WilliamNever/SimpleReaderTools/README.md

 # SimpleReaderTools

-a small tool will be keeping adding daily used functionality
+a small tool will be keeping adding daily used functionality.